Characters who seek Safety In Muggles manage to avoid being harmed, captured or killed because their pursuer is unwilling to break The Masquerade

 - The Elenium: Sparhawk encounters Martel ... in Arasham's tent, while Sparhawk is pretending to be an emissary to Arasham.
 Both Sparhawk and Martel really want to start fighting, but neither feels like being torn to bits by a horde of fanatic Rendors.

 - A common tactic in The Dresden Files.
 While supernatural nasties are generally willing to be seen by ordinary people, even the strongest will usually split when they hear police sirens.
-Also subverted when a White Court vampire tries to get Dresden to back down by invoking this and Dresden points out that he's in the phone book under Wizard and the publicity would do great things for his business.
+Bringing in the mortal authorities is considered the "nuclear option" among the supernatural nations—they're all well aware of what mobs of people with torches and pitchforks can do, let alone mobs of people armed with guns.
+Also subverted when a White Court vampire tries to get Dresden to back down by invoking this.
+Dresden points out that he's in the phone book under Wizard and the publicity would do great things for his business.

 - Get Smart: Max is doing battle with a KAOS agent in his apartment when his aunt and uncle, who don't know he's in the spy business, show up.
 Max makes the KAOS agent play along that they're business colleagues, and the KAOS agent takes the opportunity to just leave.